jupiter/cfn-sns-filter-policy/README.md

 # cfn-sns-filter-policy
-A Cloudformation custom resource for setting an SNS filter policy
+A CloudFormation custom resource for setting an SNS filter policy

 ## Installation